FabricMC/fabric-docs/develop/items/item-appearance.md

 Let's look at the code.

-As this is a part of the item model definition, it's possible for a tint value to be changed through a resource pack.
+As this is a part of the client item definition, it's possible for a tint value to be changed through a resource pack.
 So you need to define a Map Codec that's capable of reading your tint definition.
 In our case, our tint source will have a `int` value describing the color it will have when raining.
 We can use the built-in `ExtraCodecs.RGB_COLOR_CODEC` to compose our Codec.

 @[code lang=java transclude={17-19}](@/reference/latest/src/client/java/com/example/docs/appearance/RainTintSource.java)